Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 The view from Silver Fork Winery is amazing.
 The wine also helps land this on our list of top things to do in Morganton.

 Technically still in Morganton, Silver Fork Winery (5000 Patton Rd) is about 20 minutes away from downtown.
-Once you arrive, you’ll realize that every minute was worth the view that awaits.
+Once you arrive, you’ll realize that every minute is worth the view that awaits.

 Read More: 20 Awesome Wineries near Charlotte (Vineyards Within 2 Hours)